 - Paper – As one of the most common packing materials for moving, it can be used for various objects you have in your home.
 For example, you can quickly learn how to pack dishes for moving by only using paper.

-- Bubble wrap – This is one of the best materials, as it can protect everything from figurines to large decorative objects.
+- Bubble wrap – This is one of the best materials, as it can be used to pack china, figurines and large decorative objects.
 Pair it with packing peanuts, and even your most delicate belongings will stay intact.

 - Blankets – Furniture and other larger objects can easily be secured with some blankets.